OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 ### Strand

-A _strand_ is a series of instructions between one spawn or sync and the next spawn or sync.
+A _%{defn "strand" %}_ is a series of instructions between one spawn or sync and the next spawn or sync.
 A strand executes on a single thread.

 In some cases it is necessary to specify exactly where the spawn point is in a spawn statement.